How Much Do Blue Jeans Weigh?

 3. Design & Additional Features

-Extra Pockets & Stitching: More fabric and reinforced seams add weight.
+Extra Pockets & Stitching: More fabric and reinforced seams make jeans heavier.

-Rivets & Hardware: Metal rivets and buttons slightly increase overall weight.
+Rivets & Hardware: Metal rivets and buttons add a little weight.

 How Do Denim Weight Categories Impact Blue Jeans?